MakingChatbots/ivr-tester/README.md

   { name: "Customer is told their option is unrecognised",
     test: inOrder([
       {
-        whenTranscript: similarTo("Press 1 to update your account details"),
+        whenPrompt: similarTo("Press 1 to update your account details"),
         then: press("2"),
       },
       {
-        whenTranscript: similarTo("Sorry, we did not understand your response"),
+        whenPrompt: similarTo("Sorry, we did not understand your response"),
         then: doNothing(),
       },
     ]),